Pendleton Island: History

 On Oct 31 1938, Blanchard Lambert drowned when his boat capsized off Pendleton's Island, and his body was recovered on Little Island.
+Calvin and his family lived in an older house at the lower end of the big field that had been built circa 1884, until a chimney fire destroyed it in February 1919.
+By the early 1930s, the remaining outbuildings and barn on Calvin's property were deliberately burned in a spat of arson that also destroyed weirman's camps and unoccupied buildings, tentatively connected to a group living on a nearby island.

+As of the 1910s, Passamaquoddy natives would visit Pendleton Island over the summer camping at Western Point while collecting sweetgrass and reeds.

 In 1938, Raymond Greenlaw was hired to work on the power lines from McMaster Island to Pendleton Island to Deer Island, and he spent the next four decades largely operating as Deer Island's only representative of NB Power.
 He recounted the time a power line had gone down on Pendleton Island falling on three grazing cows "cooking them on the spot".